watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 6. For your instance of **Conversation** click **Edit**, and copy over your username and password you saved earlier in your text file.
 Now copy your Workspace ID and paste it into the **self_dialog** parameter.

-	**Important:** As you are using the **Self-Dialog** workspace, you do not 	need to worry about the **self_domain** parameter here.
+	**Important:** As you are using the **Intu-Dialog** workspace, you do not 	need to worry about the **self_domain** parameter here.
 You can just leave 	**self_domain** with its default value, or delete it if you wish.
 If you 	were using your own, custom Conversation workspace (see **Challenge: Using 	your own custom Conversation workspace with Intu**), the **self_domain** 	parameter is where you would paste your Workspace ID.
 Please note that you have entered the workspace ID in the right place.

 	In addition, do not change the service endpoint unless you are an enterprise user.
 Click **Save**.